saltstack/salt/doc/ref/topology.rst

 ======

-The PUB/SUB system is a one way communication, so once a publish is sent out the PUB interface on the master has not future communication with the minion.
+The PUB/SUB system is a one way communication, so once a publish is sent out the PUB interface on the master has no further communication with the minion.
-The minion after running the command then sends the command's return data back to the master via the ``ret_port``.
+The minion, after running the command, then sends the command's return data back to the master via the ``ret_port``.